 Arthroscopy can treat certain conditions

 Two common hip problems that Dr. Boone regularly treats with the help of arthroscopy include femoroacetabular impingement (FAI) and labral tear.
-FAI is abnormal bone growth on one or both bones in your hip socket, which can cause pain and joint damage.
+FAI is an abnormal bone growth on one or both bones in your hip socket, which can cause pain and joint damage.
 A labral tear is a tear in the cartilage that supports your hip joint, causing joint weakness and pain.

 Arthroscopy is minimally invasive surgery

 One of the biggest benefits of arthroscopy is that it’s a minimally invasive surgical technique.
 Depending on the type of arthroscopy you need, our team may administer local or general anesthesia for your procedure.
-The only incision that’s required is about the size of a button hole.
+The only incision that’s required is about the size of a buttonhole.

-Dr. Boone passes a pencil-sized tube with a fiber-optic camera through the single incision, and the camera projects images onto a nearby screen.
+Dr. Boone passes a pencil-sized tube with a fibre-optic camera through the single incision, and the camera projects images onto a nearby screen.
 He views the images of your joint to diagnose your condition and if possible, repairs the condition at the same time.